Apple aiming for October smart watch launch.

 At a Glance

-Apple's "iWatch" is a smart watch project that may finally arrive in late 2014.
+Apple's "iWatch" is a smart watch project that Apple is reportedly aiming to launch with a special event in October of this year.
 Expect a 'fashionable' device running iOS with biometrics and other features providing integration with other iOS devices.

 - "Full" iOS